-The goal of the bill was to eliminate private schools, where, according to supporters, the elite learned to be “snobbish,” and, more dangerously, recent immigrants resisted Americanization at best, and created “cults” and “factions” at worst.
-That Oregon was one of the most homogeneous states in the country, and a vote on the measure made it an appealing test case for compulsory public education—advocates may have assumed that resistance would be minimal.
+One goal of the bill was to eliminate private schools, where, supporters argued, the elite learned to be “snobbish” and where recent immigrants resisted Americanization and created “cults” and “factions.”
+Oregon was one of the most homogeneous states in the country, and a vote on the measure made it an appealing test case for compulsory public education.

-Opponents considered the bill, and this advertisement in particular, to be deceiving.
-While the advertisement stated that the bill did not propose religious restrictions, elsewhere the bill’s proponents declared openly the benefits of closing Catholic schools.
+Opponents considered the bill, and this advertisement, to be deceptive.
+While the advertisement claimed that the bill did not propose restrictions on religion, elsewhere the bill’s proponents openly declared what they saw as the benefits of closing Catholic schools.

-The public commonly referred to the initiative as the “compulsory education bill.”
-Its name and the language used to support it bore resemblance to—but also distorted—successful movements to establish a system of free public education and the state’s right to make some form of education compulsory.
+The name of the bill and the language used to support it bore a resemblance to—and also distorted—national movements that had established a system of free public education and the states' right to make education compulsory.
 Attendance at a school selected by parents and guardians had been widely accepted, and the law required children to attend school until the age of fifteen.
-All schools had a legal obligation to meet standards outlined by public school administrators, including instruction in English.
+All schools, public and private, had a legal obligation to meet educational standards determined by public school officials, including instruction in English.

-Many agreed with Wm.
-D. Wheelwright, chairman of the Oregon State Child Welfare Commission, when he called the bill insincere.
-In a state that was overwhelmingly white and Protestant, Wheelwright maintained that the conditions that the bill sought to correct were non-existent in Oregon.
+Many agreed with William D. Wheelwright, chair of the Oregon State Child Welfare Commission, when he called the bill insincere.
+In a state that was overwhelmingly white and Protestant, he maintained that the conditions the bill sought to correct were nonexistent in Oregon.
 The bill, he claimed, incited citizens to “war against a phantom,” creating bitterness and hostility for no reason.

 Nitz, Carl F. “The Compulsory Education Bill.”
 Unpublished, March 8, 1945.
 Oregon Historical Society Research Library, Portland.

 Related Historical Records